ryjen/ryjen.github.io/content/post/ego-evolution.md

 It is apparent that **human communication** keeps **improving on a logarithmic scale**, starting with cave drawings, language, writing, phone, tv, internet, etc.

-In the last 20th century we have seen communication grow with technology.
+In the last century to today we have seen communication grow with technology.

+Artificial intelligence aims to bring the mass amounts of technological data into something consumable and communicable.

+5g aims to increase the speed of our technological communication.

-### Combine
+### Combining

-The conclusion is that the **strength of the ego** that enabled us to **survive without communication**, is ironically somewhat **diminished with more of it**.
+The **strength of the ego** that enabled us to **survive without much communication**, is ironically somewhat **diminished with more of it**.

-The more interconnected we become the more we cannot ignore previously unseen problems or rely on physical borders to keep out change.
+The more interconnected we become the more we cannot ignore **previously unseen problems** or rely on **physical borders to keep out change**.

+Most of the dysfunction we see happening today is the **unconscious reaction** to strengthen the diminishing ego (we know not what we do!).

+We have been a witness to the horrors of multiple global wars in just the latest century.

 ### Result

-The result is things are getting better (ego diminishing) and worse (reaction to strengthen) at the same time (and the worse is louder than the good, as 👽 points out).

 The **choices in evolution**:

 * continue to strengthen the egoic collectives and myths

-* recognize it as not who we are and unnecessary
+* recognize it, and as not who we are or unnecessary

-Most of the dysfunction we see happening today is the unconscious reaction to strengthen the diminishing ego.

-We have been a witness to the horrors of multiple global wars in just the latest century.
+It is getting better (ego diminishing) and worse (reaction) at the same time, as 👽 puts it.

+Institutions and countries seem to either:

+* transfer the ownership to its people in avoidance, who are no different, so same result

+* rule with a heavy hand or fear to avoid the loss of its people, but same result

 ### Outro

-I feel we are on a tight rope in a circus of humanity, a balancing act trying not to annihilate ourselves
+We are on a tight rope in a circus of humanity.
+A balancing act trying not to annihilate ourselves.

-...before the next evolution in human communication becomes clear (bigger than 5g).
+The next evolution in human communication may be more disruptive than AI or 5g with nanotechnology.

-Continuing to try and strengthen fragile cathedral like myths and institutions is dangerous and futile serving only personal identities for the sake of the earth.
+My personal opinion is that continuing to try and strengthen fragile cathedral like myths and institutions is dangerous and futile.
+Serving only personal or collective identities.

+Apple's 2014 slogan "You are more powerful than you think" is an interesting one.

+Earth deserves better for keeping us, evolve!